Periodic Symplectic Cohomologies: A Convenient Complex for computations

-For the perturbed Hamiltonian $H^{\tau}_{\epsilon}$, the actions of $1$-periodic orbits $\widehat{\gamma}$ and $\widecheck{\gamma}$ of period $l$ are given by
+For the perturbed Hamiltonian $H^{\tau}_t$, the actions of $1$-periodic orbits $\widehat{\gamma}$ and $\widecheck{\gamma}$ of period $l$ are given by

-This implies that for sufficiently small choices of $\epsilon>0$, the values of $A_{H^{\tau}_{\epsilon}}(\widehat{\gamma})$ and $A_{H^{\tau}_{\epsilon}}(\widecheck{\gamma})$ differ from that of $A_{H^{\tau}}(\gamma)$ slightly.
+This implies that for sufficiently small choices of $\epsilon>0$, the values of $\mathscr{A}_{H^{\tau}_t}(\widehat{\gamma})$ and $\mathscr{A}_{H^{\tau}_t}(\widecheck{\gamma})$ differ from that of $\mathscr{A}_{H^{\tau}}(\gamma)$ slightly.

-\subsection{The action filtration on the $S^1$-complex $CF^*(M,H^{\tau})$}
+\subsection{The action filtration on the $S^1$-complex $CF^*(M,H^{\tau}_t)$}

-Let $\mathcal{S}$ be the action spectrum of the Reeb orbits associated to the contact form $\alpha$ defined in \eqref{eqn:spectrum}.
-One can list all the elements of $\mathcal{S}$ in an increasing order $0=l_0 < l_1 < l_2 < \cdots$, where $l_1$ corresponds to the minimum period of a Reeb orbit.
-We choose $\tau_j \notin \mathcal{S}$ such that $\tau_j =\frac{l_j+l_{j+1}}{2}$.
-There is a natural action filtration on $CF^*(M, H^{\tau}_{\epsilon})$ defined by
+Let $\mathscr{S}$ be the action spectrum of the Reeb orbits associated to the contact form $\alpha$ defined in \eqref{eqn:spectrum}.
+One can list all the elements of $\mathscr{S}$ in an increasing order $0=l_0 < l_1 < l_2 < \cdots$, where $l_1$ corresponds to the minimum period of a Reeb orbit.
+We choose $\tau_j \notin \mathscr{S}$ such that $\tau_j =\frac{l_j+l_{j+1}}{2}$.
+There is a natural action filtration on $CF^*(M, H^{\tau}_t)$ defined by

-The following lemma implies that for specific perturbations of $H^{\tau}$ defined using \eqref{eqn:pb}, the action filtration is preserved by the $S^1$-structure. \begin{lem} For a fixed $\tau \notin \mathcal{S}$, there is an $\epsilon_{\tau}$ depending on $\tau$ such that
+The following lemma implies that for specific perturbations of $H^{\tau}$ defined using \eqref{eqn:pb}, the action filtration is preserved by the $S^1$-structure. \begin{lem} For each $i \geq 0$, there is a constant $\epsilon_{i} >0$ which depends on $i$ and the time-dependent perturbation $h_t^{\tau} \in \mathscr{H}^{per}$ such that